 7/26/2021: Micro-Aggressions: Micro-Intent with Macro-Impact: Dr. Sarahn Wheeler presented on micro-aggressions and the challenges of micro-intent with macro-impact.

 3/24/2021: Implicit and Unconscious Bias: Presentation by Judy Seidentstein, Duke Chief Diversity Officer and Associate Dean of Diversity & Inclusion and Dr. Benjamin Reese, Jr., Adjunct Professor of Psychiatry & Behavioral Sciences and President and CEO of BenReese, LLC.
 The session demonstrated how implicit and unconscious bias is generated and how to identify your own.
-You can watch the presentation here.

 12/11/2020: Diversity and Inclusion Symposium: Keynote speaker, Ada Gregory, Associate Director of the Kenan Institute for Ethics at Duke University, presented on Bystander Intervention.
 The session included a post-lecture discussion for employees to implement lessons learned within the DHVI community.

 10/15/2020: Voting Rights: Katelin Kaiser from the Southern Coalition for Social Justice and Jessica Sullivan from Duke Votes presented on topics ranging from voting preparedness to voter rights.
 The session was moderated by DHVI's Dr. Ashley Nelson.
-You can watch the presentation here.

 8/3/2020: Imposter Syndrome: DHVI's Dr. Letitia Jones presented on imposter syndrome and how it can affect your life.